fursich/dumped_railers/README.md

 ### Setting Callbacks

-* DumpedRailers can accept a `before_save` / `after_save` callbacks with import! method.
+* You can set `before_save` / `after_save` callbacks for import! method.
-The callback is invoked just before/after each table's records are saved.
+The callbacks are invoked just before/after each table's records are saved.

 ```ruby
 before_callback = -> (model, records) {